Destabilising compact warped product Einstein manifolds: Background

 and the perturbation $h_{1}$ is destabilising if

-Such an inequality does not in general hold for functions satisfying
+Such an inequality does not in general hold for functions $\psi$ satisfying

-and so it is not necessarily true that $h_{1}$ is a destabilising perturbation of a product Ricci soliton.\\ \\ Suppose that there is a one parameter family of quasi-Einstein metrics $(M,\bar{g}_{m},f_{m},m)$ solving Equations (\ref{QEMeq}) and (\ref{KKeq}) for fixed $\lambda$ and $\mu$.
-Setting $\phi_{m} = -m\log f_{m}$, equation (\ref{QEMeq}) becomes
+and so it is not possible to conclude that $h_{1}$ is a destabilising perturbation of a product Ricci soliton.\\ \\ Suppose that there is a sequence of quasi-Einstein metrics $(M,\bar{g}_{i},f_{i},m_{i})$ solving Equations (\ref{QEMeq}) and (\ref{KKeq}) for some fixed $\lambda$ and $\mu_{i}$ (we are always free to fix $\lambda$ by rescaling the $g_{i}$).
+Setting $\phi_{i} = -m_{i}\log f_{i}$, Equation (\ref{QEMeq}) becomes